The purpose of this article is to teach you All About Dark Chocolate in relation to the low FODMAP Diet.

 Why are the amounts different?
 It is actually not initially clear, but we can glean answers in the details.

 The Red Light/High FODMAP amount is determined to be 125 g or about 4 ⅓ ounces, at which point fructans are also present.
-This does not make sense and has not been explained by Monash, and is particularly curious given the other chocolate app entry (see below).
+This does not make sense and has not been explained by Monash, and is particularly curious given the other 85% dark chocolate app entry (see below).

 What to Ignore